blongden73/macrame/_posts/2020-06-01-martin-laksman-•-illustrator.md

     >

-    > \-On sport and design
+    > * On sport and design
   section3: >-
     That and his beloved Club Atlético Independiente.
 The football club of his dreams.
 The football club he’s playing for right now.
 In a way.
-His love for the club made him reach the marketing department and offer them his skills.\
+His love for the club made him reach the marketing department and offer them his skills.

-    \

     He could do a lot for Independiente and he knew it.
 That’s why we can say it’s one of his most important clients right now.
 And a source of daily inspiration and motivation.
 Actually the devil’s illustration on Independiente ’s jersey is one of the many works of Martin Laksman for the club.
   section4: >-